 Technical: Osteopathy is based upon accurate knowledge of the anatomical structure and physiological functions of the body organism.
 Nature has placed within the body certain vital forces, vitalised fluids, and vitalising processed and activities which in harmonious accord with one another maintain the equilibrium of the body mechanism; any disturbance of these forces, fluids, or processes, and any interference with their activity, circulation, or distribution, involves the absence of harmony and interference with the body order.
 Osteopathic manipulations aim to restore these to their normal conditions, so that the body may regain its normal equilibrium and form.
 In this way Osteopathy claims that life is revitalised and strengthened by vital forces, vitalising processes and fluids, disease being removed or overborne by getting rid of an abnormal structural alignment that produces disharmony in the body and prevents normal functional activity.

-For future events please join our mailing list.
+Prices may change in 2018 – For future events please join our mailing list.

 If you would like us to send you information about future biobasics events please submit your details in the below form.

 You will need to confirm your subscription by checking your email inbox and clicking on the confirmation link.